Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Worcestershire and are not the council.
 About us

-The Malvern Hills National Landscape Joint Advisory Committee was scheduled to discuss plans for improving access for all within the National Landscape, review local planning matters affecting the area, and consider the budget and work programme for the upcoming year.
-The meeting also included information items on conservation and enhancement projects.
+The Malvern Hills National Landscape Joint Advisory Committee was scheduled to discuss a range of topics including access enhancements, planning matters, and the organisation's budget and work programme for the upcoming year.
+The meeting's agenda also included updates on local environmental initiatives and information items.

 Planning Matters

-National Landscape Budget and Indicative Work Programme 2026/27
+National Landscape Budget and Outline Work Programme 2026/27

 Information Items